 I am a school teacher by profession BEd.
 BA.
 Animals and nature are my passion and have always been an important part of my life since I was a child.
 I have over 30 years of experience caring for a variety of animals.
-Prior to the Maine Coons, I have successfully bred and exhibited Shetland Sheepdogs (Shelties) as a hobby since 1998 under the registered name Starswept.
+Prior to the Maine Coons, I have successfully bred and exhibited Shetland Sheepdogs (Shelties) as a hobby (CKC Registered in 1998) under the registered name Starswept.
 My pedigrees can be found with several other respected breeders in both Canada and the US.
-We have always had cats as part of our household since we can remember.
-After our longhaired pet calico mixed breed cat Rajah passed away of old age, we started our search for a pure breed of cat whose character would fit in well with our existing household.
-Therefore, we wanted to be sure to select a breed of cat that was similar and compatible in temperament to our shelties (gentle, loving, highly intelligent and fun!).
+I have always had cats as part of my household since I can remember.
+After my longhaired pet calico mixed breed cat Rajah passed away of old age, I started my search for a pure breed of cat whose character would be a good fit for children and pets.
+Therefore, I wanted to be sure to select a breed of cat that was similar and compatible in temperament to my shelties (gentle, loving, highly intelligent and fun!).
 A Maine Coon was a very natural choice for me!
 Once my shelties passed away/retired, this left a void which was eventually filled by our coonies.

-For people who cannot have a dog we find the Maine Coon to have a lot of dog like (and sheltie like) characteristics.
+For people who cannot have a dog I find the Maine Coon to have a lot of dog like (and sheltie like) characteristics.
 You can teach them to fetch a small ball or toy.
 When they want to play it is very common for them to initiate the playing by bringing you the toy they wish to play with.
 Their easy-going, gentle, friendly personalities are indeed closer to a dog's, making Maine Coons adapt easily to homes with children and multiple pets.
-All of these wonderful qualities made us instantly fall in love with the breed.
+All of these wonderful qualities made our family instantly fall in love with the breed.

 We hope you will enjoy your virtual visit and will come back soon!

-~ Mariama® Maine Coon Cats
+® Registered Maine Coon Cats

 The Cat's African Heritage